ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Wilmington daily commercial._](https://chroniclingamerica.loc.gov/lccn/sn84020594/1872-09-11/ed-1/seq-4)

 #### 1872-09-11 &middot; Wilmington, Del.

 <table style="width: 100%;"><tr><td style="width: 50%">

+s
+hundred doz­
+Attention Gunn
+the highest market price fi
+Rued Birds, daily.
+Sportsmen should give
+this their attention.
+»«* of Accident
+do In Cr
+VYlint
+I&#x27;rof.Wilder, of Cornell U
+short rules for acti
 would not be a bad thing to cut tiie
 «•rry them iu one&#x27;s pocket-book or. better yet,
 commit to memory.